 Public clients are a well-defined target group, but I am not sure if they are richly paying clients.
 As a rule, in state offices and services, there is strict control of expenses.
-A large part of the revenues of mobile operators are expensive subscriptions, expensive phones, foreign calls, value-added services (premium SMS, Video packages, additional service packages) and finally international roaming.
-A state-owned client is rather an economic sector than the premium sector.
-Let’s add to this the assumption of higher security rigour, which entails additional costs for the purchase of specialized equipment, transmission and maintenance services.
+A large part of the revenues of mobile operators is expensive subscriptions, expensive phones, foreign calls, value-added services (premium SMS, Video packages, additional service packages), and finally international roaming.
+A state-owned client is rather an economic sector than a premium sector.
+Let’s add to this the assumption of higher security rigor, which entails additional costs for the purchase of specialized equipment, transmission, and maintenance services.

 One of the assumptions of the Memorandum, as we read, assumes that the Polish5G operator will not be able to offer services to mass clients on terms better than the competition (good principle of market competition).
 On the other hand, Polish5G is to offer/receive traffic from mobile operators in wholesale settlements, i.e. at rates lower than those offered to end customers.

 Considering the fact that commercial operators will launch their 5G networks in agglomerations and cities anyway, it is easy to realize that Polish5G will only handle traffic in less urbanized areas, i.e. where there is no chance for high revenues.
 Subscribers of the #Polskie 5G network will have to use wholesale networks of mobile operators to have access to 2G, 3G, 4G, and 5G networks in other bands (coverage in the interior, access to high-speed internet with high-speed – the same 700MHz band does not provide ).
 It is therefore impossible to balance the movement between these entities.